 Your Fund Options In A Keogh Plan

-You have 25 funds to choose from in the Keogh, that’s a decent list, not too big and not too small.
+You have 25 funds to choose from in the Keogh plan.
+That’s a decent list, not too big or too small.
 CS has included plenty of Vanguard funds.
-VG is recognized as having funds with the lowest cost (lowest expense ratios) and known to be a trustworthy company.
+VG has funds with the lowest cost (lowest expense ratios) and is known to be a trustworthy company.

 Let me try to explain what a target fund is.
-Basically, a VG groups a few of their popular mutual fund products into one fund (which is why it’s sometimes called fund-of-funds) and they will adjust the proportion (asset allocation) for you as you get older in age.
+Basically, a VG groups a few of its popular mutual fund products into one fund (which is why it’s sometimes called fund-of-funds) and they adjust the proportion (asset allocation) for you as you get older in age.

 Their strategy is to make the portfolio more “conservative” as you get older.
-For this service they are charging you a slightly higher expense ratio.
-Index funds aren’t “free”, the company that created them charged you an expense ratio every year.
+For this service, they are charging you a slightly higher expense ratio.
+Index funds aren’t “free”, the company that created them charged you an expense ratio yearly.
 You can find these fees on the fund’s prospectus.

-When you invest in these target funds, you are able to get a ratio of:
+When you invest in these target funds, you can get a ratio of:

 - US bonds